rajarshisaha95/DLMD-DiffEx/README.md

 2. DLMD_DiffEx_SVM_SuccessProbability.m contains the code to obtain success probability as dynamic range of the quantizers is varied.
 3. LASSO_cvx_solver.m/SVM_cvx_solver.m contain codes to obtain the solution using interior point methods of CVX (with respect to which suboptimality gaps are plotted).
 4. generate_LASSO_dataset.m/generate_SVM_dataset.m contain codes to generate the synthetic datasets.

+The directory labelled Python codes contains implementation of decentralized training of neural networks for MNIST digit classification.
+Simply executing dlmd_diffex.py should give the results.

+Please note that this repository is still a work in progress and there might be some issues related to platform dependencies.